tu2-atmanand/Task-Board/README.md

 ## Support

-A great effort of work has been put into this idea to make it happen.
-I created the plugin for personal use, but I believed it will surely help other to make their work easier in managing tasks and handling project.
-If you have got benefitted with this plugin, consider donating for further improvement of this idea.
+A great effort of work has been put into this idea to bring it to reality.
+I created the plugin for personal use, but I believed it will surely help other Obsidian users to make their work easier in managing tasks and handling project.
+If you have got benefitted with this plugin, consider donating for further improvement of this project.

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/tu2-atmanand?label=Sponsor&logo=GitHub%20Sponsors&style=for-the-badge)](https://github.com/sponsors/tu2-atmanand)